Vincent-glitch/SQL-Database-Queries/README.md

 # SQL-Database-Queries
+---
+### Tech Stack
+* SQL (pgAdmin 4)
+* Python (Jupyter Lab & Notebook)
+---
+### User Instructions
+* Clone the repository: git clone https://github.com/Vincent-glitch/SQL-Database-Queries.git
+* Establish SQL database to query from
+* Import the tables into your database
+* Open the [Tables & Queries SQL](Analysis/TablesQueriesSQL.sql) schema in your SQL database and execute each statement.
+# SQL-Database-Queries
 This project looks at a large fictitious tech company that is wanting to run some queries on their past employees.